ocbe-uio/PriorElicitation/README.md

 shiny::runGitHub("PriorElicitation", "ocbe-uio", "dev", "Shiny")
 ```

-Alternatively, you can download all the files from this repository to your computer and run the [runShiny.R](runShiny.R) script in R. From an R session, execute
+The command above will always run the latest development version of the app available on GitHub.
+If you download a copy of the code, you can run that local copy by executing the [runShiny.R](runShiny.R) script in R.

 ```R
 source("runShiny.R")